lovechan404/kawaii-windows/README.md

 # Kawaii Windows Generator
-Create cute windows and popups using the Kawaii Windows Generator for free.
-You can choose a design and edit the titles, messages and buttons.
+Create cute window and popup images using the Kawaii Windows Generator for free.
+You can choose a design and edit the titles, messages, and buttons.

 Check it here: https://lovechan404.github.io/kawaii-windows/